pudly/schmopera-hugo/content/articles/darren-sigesmund-on-the-mosaque-project.md

 ---
-title: Darren Sigesmund on the Mosaïque Project
+title: "Darren Sigesmund on the Mosaïque Project"
 ---

 ## What does it mean to you to be one of the 14 composers creating this musical mosaïque?